-Getting the Bigger Bang for Buck with Laptops
+Getting the Bigger Bang for your Buck with Laptops

 You don’t want to buy a laptop because it was on sale, only to see it slow or break down in a year.
 While specs change year to year, here are some guidelines to help you purchase technology that will last.